itiboi/shrdlite-course-project/README-SHRDLITE.md

 * Add special handling in `Interpreter.ts`
     * modify `interpretCommmand()`
     * added `between` as a new interpreation goal
-    * refactored and modified askForClarification() to handle the DNFs that result from usage of the keyword
     * modified `filterCandidate()`
+* Add special handling in `GenerateQuestions.ts`
+    * refactored and modified `throwClarificationError()` to handle the DNFs that result from usage of the keyword
 * Add support to the heuristic in `Planner.ts`
 * Add handling to Physics.ts in the form of isValidBetweenLocation()

 In order to test our implementation one can use "between" just as one would use any other locational relation keyword in shrdlite.
-It can also be used in combination with disambiguation for the "the" quantifier in both of its arguments.
+It can also be used in combination with disambiguation for the "the" quantifier in both of its arguments as well as describing the goal location.
 Here are a few examples:

 * (small world) put the white ball between a box and a box
 * (complex world) take the box between a pyramid and the small ball